aiplanethub/genai-stack/README.md

 # LLM Stack

-## Motivation

-The revolution of Large Language Models has sparked a monumental revolution in the field of AI, enabling us into a future of boundless possibilities.
-The global market for AI in enterprise and business is projected to skyrocket to an astonishing $2.8 trillion by the year 2030, ushering in an era of unprecedented growth.
-As more and more enterprises recognize the transformative potential of AI, they eagerly embrace its power, reshaping industries, and unlocking new frontiers of innovation.
-This revolution in return brings the risk of Data Privacy.

-Yet, with every disruptive innovation, the uncharted territory presents both thrilling opportunities and puzzling unmet needs.
-The adoption of AI also conceals unknown risks, daring us to venture forth boldly while ensuring we remain vigilant to identify and mitigate potential pitfalls.
-The challenge of integrating AI tools seamlessly into existing infrastructures poses a test of adaptability and ingenuity.
-And, as the digital landscape expands, safeguarding data security becomes more critical.
+This framework is designed to make AI accessible to everyone, including those with a beginner's background in programming.
+With the power of Large Language Models (LLMs), we aim to democratize AI, enabling companies of all sizes to innovate while maintaining data privacy and security.
+Let's get started with the basics:

 ## About

-At AI Planet, we are changing the narrative by Democratizing AI.
-We believe this will empower and allow companies of all sizes to innovate, and harness the power of AI without compromising on data privacy and security.
-We provide secure and private AI on your enterprise IT infrastructure, ensuring seamless integration with your existing systems and processes.
+AI Planet is committed to democratizing AI.
+We provide a secure and private AI framework that seamlessly integrates with your existing IT infrastructure, enabling companies of all sizes to leverage AI's power without compromising data privacy and security.

 ## Installation

+To get started, you need to install the LLM Stack using pip.
+Open your terminal or command prompt and run the following command:

 ```bash
 pip install git+https://github.com/aiplanethub/llmstack.git
 ```

-Note: Creating a virtual environment is not necessary but we recommend it.
+We recommend creating a virtual environment before installing the LLM Stack, but it's not mandatory.

 ## How to run an LLM(without vector store)?

-Once the installation is completed, you are good to go.
+After completing the installation, you are ready to use the LLM Stack.
+Below are the steps to run an LLM in a Colab/Jupyter Notebook/Python Shell:

 ### Running in a Colab/Jupyter Notebook/Python Shell

 1. Create a json file with the following contents:

     ```json
     {